felixvor/VorlaenderLW/README.md

 - Implements a Google Map Location without registering an API using the tool https://www.embedgooglemap.net/

 - Runs on an Ubuntu Apache Server.
-Patiently created using PuTTy.
+Patiently deployed using PuTTy.